john77eipe/Java-8-Handbook/Java Handbook.md

                                               HashSet::addAll);
   ```

-  ​

-  The relationship among the three functions passed to `collect()`— creating, populating, and merging result containers — is important enough to be given its own abstraction, `Collector`, along with a corresponding simplified version of `collect()`.
+- The relationship among the three functions passed to `collect()`— creating, populating, and merging result containers — is important enough to be given its own abstraction, `Collector`, along with a corresponding simplified version of `collect()`.

-#####Collectors "utility" class
+##### Collectors "utility" class

  In general, collectors can be divided into three broader categories: